-Missile Defense Agency (MDA) Science, Technology, Engineering, and Mathematics (STEM) Boosting Engineering Science and Technology (BEST) Robotics: Kits 2019
+Missile Defense Agency (MDA) Science, Technology, Engineering, and Mathematics (STEM) Boosting Engineering Science and Technology (BEST) Robotics: Kits and Materials

-Official BEST Robotics Inc. Local Competition Hubs that are managed by or work closely with a Higher Education Agency (HEA), such as a junior college or university, are eligible to apply for funds via this grant.
-For hubs not managed by, yet closely working with an HEA, all receipted and payment portions of the grant must be processed through the HEA’s grant office.
-Also, all non-HEA hubs must be classified as non-profit, 501(c)(3).
+2. The applying Official BEST Robotics Inc. Local Competition Hub must be EITHER: Managed by a Higher Education Agency (HEA), such as a junior college or university OR A 501(c)3 non-profit organization working closely with an HEA o All receipts and payment portions of the grant must be processed through the HEA’s grant office

-The MDA will award no more than $75,000 through this grant opportunity in Fiscal Year (FY) 19 to official BEST Robotics Local Competition Hubs only.
+The MDA will award no more than $45,000 through this grant opportunity in FY 2023 to Official BEST Robotics Local Competition Hubs only.
 The number of awards is not predetermined.
 Each individual grant award will vary, but will not exceed $15,000.
-While the cost of the consumable portions of each kit may vary by region and vendor, requested funding amounts should reflect the estimated kit cost of $1,500 per kit
+The cost of materials may vary by region and vendor.